hmunfru/fiware-sdc/doc/installation-guide.rst

 Configuring the SDC as service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once we have installed and configured the paas manager, the next step is to configure it as a service.
+Once we have installed and configured the SDC, the next step is to configure it as a service.
 To do that just create a file in
 /etc/init.d/fiware-sdc with the following content

 .. code::